SilvanaRuiz/TFM/README.md

 # Identification of Suicide Risk Factors in the Penitentiary Population

 This repository contains the code used to analyze and generate a machine learning model based on blending techniques to classify suicide risk in Spanish prisoners.
-This project is part of the master's dissertation of **Silvana Ruiz Medina** for the Master's in Bioinformatics and Computational Biology.
+This project is part of the master's dissertation of **Silvana Ruiz Medina** for the Master's in Bioinformatics and Computational Biology at the **Universidad Autónoma de Madrid**.

-## 📘 Project Description
+## Project Description

 Suicide risk among inmates in developed countries is substantially higher than in the general population.
 This study uses anonymized historical data provided by Spanish penitentiary institutions to identify predictive factors of suicidal behavior.